-Born in 1939 in Valera, Venezuela, multi talented Maestro Abreu's career has so far been within music, politics, activism and economics.
+Born in 1939 in Valera, Venezuela, multi talented Maestro Abreu's career came to be within music, politics, activism and economics.
 He attended the Caracas Musical Declamation Academy in 1957, where he studied piano, organ, harpsichord and composition.
 In 1967, he received the Symphonic Music National Prize for his musical ability.
-In parallel with his musical studies, he earned a PhD degree in Petroleum Economics, in 1961 and did directly after that some graduate work at the University of Michigan.
+In parallel with his musical studies, he earned a PhD degree in Petroleum Economics in 1961, and did directly after that some graduate work at the University of Michigan.
 He served as a Deputy at the Chamber of Deputies in the Congress of Venezuela and was Minister of Culture in 1983.
 After his political career, he also worked as a professor of economics and law at Universidad Simón Bolívar and his Alma Mater.

 The Simón Bolívar Youth Orchestra of Venezuela (SBYOV) is an artistic consequence of El Sistema.
-The orchestra’s music director since 1999 is Gustavo Dudamel, once a pupil within El Sistema and now world famous conductor for LA Philharmonic Orchestra and The Gothenburg Symphony Orchestra.
+The orchestra’s music director since 1999 is Gustavo Dudamel, once a pupil within El Sistema and now world famous conductor and musical director for the Los Angeles Philharmonic Orchestra and honorary music director for the Gothenburg Symphony Orchestra.
 Orchestral playing is part of the El Sistema programme from the beginning.
 Six days a week, four hours a day, the children play music together in one of 90 music schools, “núcleos,” around the country.

 By 2011 the SBYOV was no longer officially a youth orchestra because the average age of the players had risen too high.
 It has therefore been replaced by its younger sibling, the Teresa Carreño Youth Orchestra.